Hot Cars

 Unresponsive animal

-Regardless of anything else, if the dog does not react to you at all (even if you tap on the glass), it could be an emergency.
+Regardless of anything else, if the dog does not react to you at all (even if you tap on the glass), it could very well be an emergency.
 You don't know how long he's been in the car, after all.
+If you really can't get a reaction, follow the emergency steps below (or do what you think is best to save him).

 Emergencies